TandoorRecipes/recipes/docs/features/import_export.md

 Plan to eat allows you to export a text file containing all your recipes.
 Simply upload that text file to Tandoor to import all recipes

-## CookBookApp
+## CookBook Manager

-CookBookApp can export .zip files containing .html files.
+CookBook Manager (previously named CookBookApp) can export .zip files containing YAML files.
+In Settings -> Backup, select the YAML option when exporting.
 Upload the entire ZIP to Tandoor to import all included recipes.

 ## CopyMeThat